surajchaudhary26/ads-optimization-engine/README.md

 The system can now be integrated with any backend through a simple HTTP interface while keeping the inference pipeline fully isolated and maintainable.

+## 5. LOGIC+ Improvements (Phase 5)

+Before introducing ML, the rule-based optimizer was enhanced to improve decision quality.

+### Enhancements
+- Ads are sorted by business priority (high to low)
+- Within the same priority, ads are sorted by cost (low to high)
+- Maintains deterministic, explainable behavior

+### Outcome
+The system produces higher-quality, business-aligned decisions while remaining simple, fast, and fully explainable.